Quantifying Data Contamination in Psychometric Evaluations of LLMs: Related Work

 The mass adoption of LLMs has motivated growing interest in evaluating their alignment with human cognition and behavior~\citep{lim2025psychometricitemvalidationusing}.
 A common approach in this line of work is to assess LLMs using established psychometric inventories and compare their results with those of humans.

-\citet{miotto-etal-2022-gpt} applied the HEXACO personality scale and Human Values Scale to GPT-3, showing that the model exhibits personality profiles similar to human respondents. \citet{Hadar_Shoval} used the Big Five Inventory (BFI), while \citet{tlaie2024exploring} employed the Moral Foundations Questionnaire (MFQ) to examine moral on LLMs to examine moral and personality-related response patterns.
+\citet{miotto-etal-2022-gpt} applied the HEXACO personality scale and Human Values Scale to GPT-3, showing that the model exhibits personality profiles similar to human respondents. \citet{Hadar_Shoval} used the Big Five Inventory (BFI), while \citet{tlaie2024exploring} employed the Moral Foundations Questionnaire (MFQ) to examine moral and personality-related response patterns in LLMs.
 Similarly, \citet{info15110679} used the Portrait Values Questionnaire (PVQ) to analyze value preferences in LLMs.